-- Move the console out of direct sunlight. - Make sure the console is not in contact with an exterior wall which heats up in sunlight or when outside temperature rises. - Make sure the console is not near a heater or other internal heat source (lamps, appliances, etc.). - Check calibration number and adjust if necessary.
+- Move the console out of direct sunlight. - Make sure the console is not in contact with an exterior wall which heats up in sunlight. - Make sure the console is not near a heater or other internal heat source (lamps, appliances, etc.). - Check calibration number and adjust if necessary.